caojiguo/FunLIFE/README.md

-# The R codes for simulation studies and real data analysis in the manuscript entitled ``Multi-Resolutional Panel Data Models with Interactive Fixed Effects".
+# The R codes for simulation studies and real data analysis in the manuscript entitled "Multi-Resolutional Panel Data Models with Interactive Fixed Effects".

 ###########################################################